project-march/ProjectMarch/ros2/src/mujoco_simulation/README.md

 The package containing the node which  writes data to the Mujoco simulation.

 ### <b>📦 robot_description</b>
-The package containnig the models to be used in the Mujoco simulation.
+The package containing the models to be used in the Mujoco simulation.